Home > Investing for beginners > Stocks and shares ISAs: an alternative to cash ISAs?

 Greater potential to grow than options that rely on interest rates Recommended for longer-term investing (five years or more)

-Annual allowance limit likely to remain £20,000 (this is currently the same as the cash ISA limit) Risk that you could lose money, if you withdraw at a time when the value has gone down (this is more likely to be the case if you're investing short term)
+Annual allowance limit remains £20,000 per tax year Risk that you could lose money, if you withdraw at a time when the value has gone down (this is more likely to be the case if you're investing short term)

 Find out how cash and stocks and shares compare in our article: Is it better to save or invest your money?